KatherineJF/Resume/KJFitzpatMarkDownResume.md

 Develop processes and procedures to support security technologies such as personal firewalls and workstation and server Anti-Virus clients.

-Serve as the primary contact to the organization for security-related issues such as E-mail virus outbreaks
+* Serve as the primary contact to the organization for security-related issues such as E-mail virus outbreaks

-Provide production support to the security environment.
+* Provide production support to the security environment.

-Utilize project methodology to research, evaluate, test and implement security products.
+* Utilize project methodology to research, evaluate, test and implement security products.

-Technical support and analysis for projects that affect the security policies of organization, specifically, efforts that affect Mail and Internet security.
+* Technical support and analysis for projects that affect the security policies of organization, specifically, efforts that affect Mail and Internet security.

-Primary Analyst responsible for the protection of E-Mail both in the Microsoft Exchange environment.
+* Primary Analyst responsible for the protection of E-Mail both in the Microsoft Exchange environment.

-Protected against SPAM and E-Mail propagating viruses by maintaining and modifying policies on the Internet Gateway servers and upgrading AntiVirus software.
+* Protected against SPAM and E-Mail propagating viruses by maintaining and modifying policies on the Internet Gateway servers and upgrading AntiVirus software.

-Analyzed business requirements for AntiVirus solutions and deliver appropriate solutions.
+* Analyzed business requirements for AntiVirus solutions and deliver appropriate solutions.

-Protected against virus outbreaks and should one occur take the appropriate action to contain and neutralize the virus threat.
+* Protected against virus outbreaks and should one occur take the appropriate action to contain and neutralize the virus threat.

-###Blackwell Consulting Services – Bloomington, Illinois 1999 - 2001
+###Blackwell Consulting Services â€“ Bloomington, Illinois 1999 - 2001

 Corporate Agency Support Analyst